Celebrating Sisterhood: How Single Women Across India Forged Their Own Community

 ASWA also works with local and national government officials to pass laws that address the needs of single women.
 This advocacy has led to several successes.
 For example, the ASWA group in Rajasthan convinced the government to include single and divorced women in their pension scheme, and negotiated a pension increase from $2 to $8 per month—still meager, but far more livable.
 Meanwhile, the ASWA chapter in the state of Himachal Pradesh worked with the government to waive school fees for all children of single women until 12th grade.

 ASWA has also worked to root out harmful social practices, and was among the first organizations in India to challenge sexist cultural norms affecting single women.
 Early on, the widowed women of the organization began wearing vibrant colors, clearly violating entrenched social customs.

 “There was a lot of backlash, including violence against the women.
-But they were successful,” said Seema Nair, who is the South Asia Program Officer at the Fund for Global Human Rights.
+But they were successful,” said the South Asia Program Officer at the Fund for Global Human Rights.

 A feminist holiday for single women

 Emboldened by their victories, in 2014 ASWA set their sights on reversing another gendered custom: Bhai Dooj.
 A festival celebrated by Hindus during Diwali, Bhai Dooj is organized by women and girls, and is a time when sisters must honor their brothers.
 Throughout the holiday, women and girls cook their brothers’ favorite meals and give thanks to the men in their lives for protecting them.